 It’s why being “self motivated” is listed as a desirable trait on practically every recruitment job spec.

 Except it isn’t possible to stay motivated all the time.
-And when it drops, it can feel like something’s gone wrong with you and recruitment.

 You’ll watch an inspiring video or read some empowering words and think you’ve stumbled onto the most profound lesson in the history of the world.
 You assume you’ll change, immediately and profoundly, for the better.